Revise: How to Use the Edit Tool

 2. Recover last deleted segment: press to recover the last segment you deleted.

-3. Trash Can: deletes the segment of the audio draft that is actively selected (the active segment is grayed out).
+3. Trash Can: deletes the segment of the audio draft that is actively selected (the active segment is identified by a dark grey background).

 5. Add Audio: select the point in the waveform where you want to add audio, then tap the Add Audio button to open a pop-up which allows you to record and add new audio (see Adding Audio example below)